ayan4m1/install-peers/README.md

 Now you can use a package manager with your test project to trigger `install-peers` from your local environment.

 Make sure you delete `node-modules` as well as any lock/shrinkwrap files every time you want to re-test `install-peers`, as the script only fires when the package is first installed.

-## Known Issues

-PNPM does not execute `postinstall` scripts when a package is referred to by file (for an example, see the "Development" section of this document.
-Use of a private NPM registry that allows redeployment provides a workaround for development purposes.

 ## License